epw/consensus/consensus.md

 \Begin{Player}

 Freedoms are one of the perks that come with working with other Mages over time.
-Another Mage may choose, when they take an Advancement, to grant your Mage a Freedom.
+Another Mage may choose, when they take an Advancement (see chapter XX, Improvement), to grant your Mage a Freedom.
 This is a short phrase or sentence that describes how something which appears to fall under one of your Opposed Aspects is actually just fine.
 The Freedom only comes into play when you are working with the character who gave it to you.
 If Piper, who has an Opposed aspect of "Silent magic", is given the Freedom “There is sound among the spirits” by Marcus, then when Piper and Marcus do magic together, Piper can do magic that appears to be silent in the physical world, as long as it somehow involves “sound” in connection with spirits.

 Freedoms can be very useful, especially because Mages tend to become less able to directly help one another as they become more powerful (because Help or Hinder uses the number of Anchors to modify the roll).
 Freedoms let them stop hiding some of their magic from each other, and reward collaboration.